eldskald/creative-block/README.md

 ## Dependencies

 This project is using the GNU Toolchain for C/C++ development, in particular, the [GNU Compiler Collection](https://www.gnu.org/software/gcc), the [MinGW-w64](https://www.mingw-w64.org/) compilers and [make](https://www.gnu.org/software/make).
 If you want to make an HTML5 build, you need to install [emsdk](https://emscripten.org/docs/getting_started/downloads.html).
+See more details on below.

 Optionally, [gdb](https://www.sourceware.org/gdb/) to debug.
 You also need [git](https://git-scm.com/), of course.